Andrew McCutchen Player Props: Pirates vs. Reds

 Andrew McCutchen At The Plate

-- He has homered in four games this year (23.5%), homering in 5.6% of his chances at the plate.

-- McCutchen has driven in a run in six games this season (35.3%), including three games with more than one RBI (17.6%).
+- McCutchen has picked up an RBI in six games this season (33.3%), with more than one RBI in three of those contests (16.7%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.